ecrucru/anticrux/README.md

 	- Library: new option AntiCrux.options.ai.distance
 	- Library: new tactical strategy based on the distance between the pieces
 	- Engine: the supported technical variant names are `suicide`, `giveaway` and `antichess`
-	- Engine: new UCI option "Precise Score"
+	- Engine: new UCI option `Precise Score`
 	- Library: removed method AntiCrux.prototype.startUI
 - **In progress - Version 0.3.1**
 	- Library: new method AntiCrux.prototype.getMaterialDifference